Juan Carlos Anderson

-Juan Carlos Anderson Munz (9 January 1913 – 12 September 2005) was an Argentinian athlete who competed in the 1936 Summer Olympics.
+Juan Carlos Anderson Munz (9 January 1913 – 12 September 2005) was an Argentine athlete who competed in the 1936 Summer Olympics.
 He reached the semi-finals of the 400 metres and finished fifth, after coming second in both the heats and the quarter-finals.
 He had more success in the 800 metres: reaching the final and coming seventh.
 After winning his heat he received a bye, meaning he did not have to compete in the quarter-final.
 He finished third in the semi-final.